narritt/flutter_blue/README.md

 </p>
 <br><br>

+## Fork description

+Fork from 0.7.2.
+Fixed connected device's RSSI (never used) and Firebase issues (fixed in 0.7.3).
+Moved to an original master branch due to null-safety (0.8.0).

 ## Introduction

 FlutterBlue is a bluetooth plugin for [Flutter](http://www.flutter.io), a new mobile SDK to help developers build modern apps for iOS and Android.